-At LifePaths, we make it a practice to only have telephone sessions after at least one face-to-face meeting with a client.
+At LifePaths, we make it a practice to only have telephone or online therapy sessions after at least one face-to-face meeting with a client.

 Do the benefits outweigh the concerns above?
-For many people, the convenience and flexibility of being able to have sessions over the phone is valuable enough to go ahead.
+For many people, the convenience and flexibility of being able to have sessions over the phone, by video, or some online therapy form, is valuable enough to go ahead.
 If you are able to, having phone sessions once in a while as opposed to all the time works out well.